 In addition to the informative and enjoyable talks provided by our curators, you can take advantage of a number of additions to make your group visit to Maidstone Museum even more memorable.

 If you want to discuss your planned visit to Maidstone Museum, you can contact us today to talk to one of our friendly team.
-Simply call or submit an online enquiry form, and we’ll be in touch to answer any questions you may have.
+Simply call or email and we’ll be in touch to answer any questions you may have.